Bankruptcy Means Test: a calculator, and a trick to pass (2024)

 You ask, “what number do I compare my income against?”
 The short answer is, the income limit for Chapter 7 is the median income for your state based on your household size.
 This is a number that changes from state to state, from time to time, and is based on the overall economy.

-For cases filed after November 2022, the annual median income numbers are in a spreadsheet compiled by the Department of Justice Means Testing.
-In looking at the California median income, the annual one-person household median income now exceeds $60,000.
-You can read the specific and updated California median income limits that should be in use at least until the middle of 2023.
+For cases filed after May 2024, the annual median income numbers are in a spreadsheet compiled by the Department of Justice Means Testing.
+In looking at the California median income, the annual one-person household median income is now almost $75,000.
+You can read the specific and updated California median income limits that should be in use at least until the end of 2024.

 Miscellaneous Bankruptcy Means Test Factoids and FAQ